Thijzert123/client-plus/README.md

 - Update packwiz_update.py to update Vanilla Tweaks resource packs by downloading using the links
 - Add Recolourful UI Dark Mode when it comes to Modrinth
 - Disable Xaero's Minimap Entity Radar by default in the config
 - Disable analog movement of Controlify by default
+- Replace YOSBR with [Default Options](https://modrinth.com/mod/default-options), as YOSBR isn't supported for 1.21.5